Oil Drilling in Unincorporated LA County

 Living near an active oil & gas extraction site comes at a deadly cost.
 There is an overwhelming amount of scientific evidence linking exposure to toxic chemicals from oil drilling to negative health outcomes including, nausea, headaches, asthma, lung and heart disease, birth defects, cancer, and more.
 In the middle of the COVID-19 pandemic that attacks the body’s cardiovascular and respiratory systems, it is even more important to enact strong regulations to protect the health & safety of frontline communities in Los Angeles.

 Communities of color and low-income communities are most severely and disproportionately impacted by oil drilling in their neighborhoods.
 We demand an end to environmental racism and call on the County to protect people not polluters by enacting strong regulations to phase out urban oil extraction.
-The first step must be a 2,500-ft setback for all oil wells.

 Historic Phase Out Vote